blendbyte/CoyoteCert/README.md

 ## ARI: CA-guided renewal windows

-[RFC 9773](https://datatracker.ietf.org/doc/html/rfc9773) lets a CA advertise a specific time window during which it wants you to renew.
-CoyoteCert checks the ARI endpoint automatically when `needsRenewal()` or `issueOrRenew()` is called.
+[RFC 9773](https://datatracker.ietf.org/doc/html/rfc9773) lets a CA tell you exactly when it wants you to renew: a specific window, not just "X days before expiry."
+CoyoteCert checks the ARI endpoint automatically whenever `needsRenewal()` or `issueOrRenew()` is called.

-- If the CA exposes a `renewalInfo` URL in its directory and the renewal window is currently open, `needsRenewal()` returns `true` even if the certificate has more than `$daysBeforeExpiry` days remaining.
+- If the CA exposes a `renewalInfo` URL and the window is open, `needsRenewal()` returns `true` even if the certificate has more than `$daysBeforeExpiry` days left.
-- If the ARI request fails (network error, non-200 response), CoyoteCert falls back to the `$daysBeforeExpiry` threshold silently.
+- If the ARI request fails, CoyoteCert falls back to the `$daysBeforeExpiry` threshold silently.
-- If the CA does not support ARI (no `renewalInfo` in the directory), the threshold is used exclusively.
+- If the CA doesn't support ARI, the threshold is used exclusively.

-No configuration is required.
-CoyoteCert handles this transparently.
+No configuration needed.
+It just works.

 ---